Marian McPartland: Mid-career (New York City 1962–78)

 Marian struggled to connect to the avant-garde jazz of the late 1960s, though she did endeavor to learn and adapt the free jazz style for her own use.
 She was not in high demand as a performer through the 1960s, and her focus shifted to focus on jazz education.
 Marian became aware of the need for jazz education when she was convinced to do a workshop at a high school in Rochester, New York, in 1956.
 She realized that the adolescents were totally unaware of jazz, and utterly enamored with the new rock and roll sweeping the country.
 In 1964, she began teaching at jazz clinics organized by Clem DeRosa, one of her former drummers.
 DeRosa was developing a jazz curriculum in the Huntington, New York school district.
 In 1966, DeRosa received a grant that allowed him to further develop his method, and he moved to the Cold Spring Harbor High School.
 Through this grant, he was able to pay Marian full-time to teach with him through 1967.
 McPartland continued to work in jazz education throughout the following decade.
 One of her most challenging projects was in 1974 when she received a Washington DC grant to teach in poor black neighborhoods.
 McPartland would be recognized for her work in jazz education in 1986, when she received the Jazz Educator of the Year award.
 She would continue to teach and judge jazz festivals for young people for the rest of her life.

 During an engagement at the Apartment, a New York club, in February 1967 she met Alec Wilder, a man with whom she would develop a great friendship and who would encourage her to write and compose.
 They encountered each other again when Marian was touring in Rochester and began a collaboration that would become important, though difficult, for both of them.
 In 1974, Marian recorded an album, Marian McPartland Plays the Music of Alec Wilder, which was released by Halcyon Records.

 After many years of recording for labels such as Capitol, Savoy, Argo Records, Sesac, Time, Design, and Dot Records, in 1969 McPartland co-founded her own record label, Halcyon Records.
 She would later have a long association with the Concord Records label.
 McPartland founded Halcyon with Sherman Fairchild and Hank O'Neal.
-They joined together with a mind to produce the work of underrated or underrepresented jazz artists.
+They joined with a mind to produce the work of underrated or underrepresented jazz artists.
 Their first album was Interplay, a McPartland–Linc Milliman (bass) album of duets.
 Fairchild died in 1971, and McPartland bought out O'Neal in order to maintain the label for self-distribution or other projects.
 The last Halcyon album was released in 1979.